amgorithm/Postcode/README.md

 ![User posts updated](./client/src/images/readme/postcode-userposts-new.png)

-Displaying these posts and the user about status in this posts route is a single GET request that will query the user database and populate a user's posts.
+Displaying these posts and the user about status on the posts route is a single GET request that will query the user database and populate a user's posts.
 The call for this is in the postService file in the utilities folder:

 ![User posts code](./client/src/images/readme/getposts-code.png)

 ### Client: Detail, edit, and delete pages

 To view a post, a user clicks on the title or “Read more” link of a post on the posts route.
 This component also enables users to delete a post.
-The code for displaying the post is a simple GET request that queries the posts database using the post’s ID.
+The code for displaying the post is a simple GET request that queries the post database using the post’s ID.
 When clicked, the delete button will fire a DELETE request using the post’s ID.

 ![Detail code 1](./client/src/images/readme/detail-code-1.png)